kmcclellan/kafka-di/README.md

 An extension of [Confluent's Kafka client](https://github.com/confluentinc/confluent-kafka-dotnet) for use with `Microsoft.Extensions.DependencyInjection` (and friends).

 ### Features
-* Inject/resolve Kafka clients using the service container.
+* Configure/resolve Kafka clients using the service container.
-* Configure Kafka clients using the options pattern.
 * Load client config properties using `Microsoft.Extensions.Configuration`.
 * Automatically log client events using `Microsoft.Extensions.Logging`.